yazi-rs/yazi-rs.github.io/versioned_docs/version-25.5.31/plugins/utils.md

 ya.file_cache {
 	-- File to be cached.
 	file = file,
 	-- Number of units to skip.
-It's units largely depend on your previewer, -- such as lines for code, and percentages for videos. skip = 1,
+Its units largely depend on your previewer, -- such as lines for code, and percentages for videos. skip = 1,
 }